CrazyRedMachine/NostalgiaIO/README.md

 # NostalgiaIO

-Notes on using an arcade cab Nostalgia control panel on PC
+Arcade cab Nostalgia control panel on PC

 ## Firmware

-No need for any firmware, you can use any USB to TTL converter (for example an Arduino Uno with the RESET pin shorted to GND)
+No need for any firmware for now, you can use any USB to TTL converter (for example an Arduino Uno with the RESET pin shorted to GND)

 ## Pinout